tarwn/lessthandot-hugo/blogs/content/posts/2012-02-15-report-builder-3-0-the.md

 </p>

 <p class="MsoNormal">
-  If you don’t select any of those options, you’re taken to the main screen.
+  If you don't select any of those options, you're taken to the main screen.
 This is a combination of the Office ribbons and the Visual Studio sidebars.
-I found it very easy to start using right away, as I’m familiar with both programs.
+I found it very easy to start using right away, as I'm familiar with both programs.
 </p>

 <p class="MsoNormal">